microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServicePingingDevices.md

     }
 }
 ```
-If [service inspectors](../..\MixedRealityConfigurationGuide.md#service-inspectors) are enabled you can also ping connected devices from within the Unity editor:
+If [service inspectors](../..\MixedRealityConfigurationGuide.md#service-inspectors) are enabled you can also ping connected devices using the service's inspector:

 ![In-Editor Ping Test](../../Images/SharingSystem/InEditorPingTest.gif)